kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/access_token/_index.md

   -H "Authorization: Bearer $ACCESS_TOKEN" -v
 ```

+You will receive a 200 HTTP response and the body of the petclinic homepage.

 ### Logging

 If Gloo is running on kubernetes, the extauth server logs can be viewed with: